jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 [REVAMP 3]: Expand the intro to Optax.

 Start training.
-It takes ~50 minutes on Colab.
+It takes ~20 minutes on Colab TPU v5e-1.

 Note that for data parallel, we are sharding the training data along the `batch` axis using `jax.device_put`.